 Next Steps: To understand the impact of CVM’s actions, we aim to track label revisions for the medically important antimicrobial drugs that remain available over-the-counter as they transition to prescription marketing status.

-Disposition of the remaining 94 approved applications is CVM’s target for the new effort being captured under GFI #263, Recommendations for Drug Sponsors for Voluntarily Bringing under Veterinary Oversight All Medically Important Antimicrobial Drugs in Animals that Continue to be Available as Over-the-Counter Products.
-Of the 94 remaining approved applications available without a prescription or Veterinary Feed Directive (VFD) authorization, 76 are dosage forms other than feed or water administration (e.g., injectable, intramammary) marketed for food-producing animals, 2 are all dosage forms for companion animals, and 16 are all dosage forms for both food-producing and companion animals.
+Disposition of the remaining 1 approved application is CVM’s target for the new effort being captured under GFI #263, Recommendations for Drug Sponsors for Voluntarily Bringing under Veterinary Oversight All Medically Important Antimicrobial Drugs in Animals that Continue to be Available as Over-the-Counter Products.
+Of the 1 remaining approved applications available without a prescription or Veterinary Feed Directive (VFD) authorization, 1 are dosage forms other than feed or water administration (e.g., injectable, intramammary) marketed for food-producing animals, 0 are all dosage forms for companion animals, and 0 are all dosage forms for both food-producing and companion animals.

 In GFI #263, CVM is providing affected sponsors with a process to change the marketing status of the remaining over-the-counter products.
 As industry completes this process, updated labels will reflect the transition to veterinary oversight (prescription status).
 Alternatively, there may be cases where a sponsor decides to withdraw a product’s approval.